fsegall/gcloud_contextpilot/extension/README.md

 1. Ensure your project is a Git repository
 2. Have at least one `.md` file (README.md recommended)
 3. Grant necessary permissions when prompted

+**Note**: If proposals don't appear, check that the backend's `workspace_id` matches where proposals are stored.
+The extension queries all workspaces by default.

 ## 🌟 Use Cases